RBNXI/Zerochan-Images-Downloader/README.md

 - Put your tags in tagszerochan.txt like in the example file.
 Tags separated by space, and last character of the file must be a space.
 - Run in the scripts folder: ./zerochandownloader.sh
 - The first time it runs, it will download all the images of all the tags you set from a week ago.
 The next time, it will download them from the last time you ran the script until today.
+Due to Zerochan limits, it's impossible to download all the images of a tag without time restriction.
 - The images will be downloaded to a folder in your Home folder called "zerochandownloaderimages".

 # What do I need?